Chaitanyabsprip/dotfiles/readme.md

 # Dotfiles

 A terminal and keyboard centric configurations for different set of utilities and tools I use daily.
-This repository helps me set up my complete workspace on a new device.
+This repository helps me set up my complete digital workspace on a new device.
+It is also cross-platform for Linux and MacOs.

 ## Features